-After each failed authentication attempt in the FIPS Approved mode, the NSS cryptographic module inserts a one-second delay before returning to the caller, allowing at most 60 authentication attempts during a one-minute period.
+After each failed authentication attempt, the NSS cryptographic module inserts a one-second delay before returning to the caller, allowing at most 60 authentication attempts during a one-minute period.
 Therefore, the probability of a successful random guess of the password during a one-minute period is less than or equals to 60 1/67,600,000 = 0.089 (1/100,000), which is smaller than the required threshold 1/100,000.